clickfunnels2/refine-rails/README.md

 application.register('reveal', RevealController)
 ```

-13. If the gems tailwind styles are being purged with JIT you can add the gem to `tmp/gems` and add this to your tailwing config.
+~13.
+If the gems tailwind styles are being purged with JIT you can add the gem to `tmp/gems` and add this to your tailwing config.~

 ``` tailwind.config.js
   './tmp/gems/*/app/views/**/*.html.erb',